gayeongpark/gayeongpark.github.io/_posts/2024-07-14-Active-Directory-Lab.md

     ![gainAccess2](../assets/img/AD/Screenshot%202024-07-17%20at%2016.14.07.png)

+    Furthermore, I am going to gain the shell from the attacks.

 5. SMB Relay Attack Defenses (Mitigation)

-    - Enabling SMB signing on all devices can completely stop the attack, but it can cause performance issues with file copies and legacy devices using SMBv1
+    - Enabling SMB signing on all devices can completely stop the attack, but it can cause performance issues with file copies and legacy devices using `SMBv1`

     `Computer Configuration` > `Policies` > `Windows Settings` > `Security Settings` > `Local Policies` > `Security Options`